These days, we can use so many different channels to sell to prospects…

 In this video, I’m going to share powerful phone sales tips that teach you how to sell on the phone in today’s market.
 Check it out:

-8. Have a script for all of your prospecting calls.
+19. Have a script for ALL of your prospecting calls.

 There is nothing more frustrating to a prospect than when a salesperson fumbles through a sales call without a clear objective.
 One of the best phone sales tips out there is to use a script that lays out exactly how you will open the call, what you’re going to ask, and how you will close the call.
 No more winging it.